Jill McCoy completed her second season at the helm of the Valpo women’s golf program in 2019-2020.

 In addition to her coaching responsibilities, McCoy helped oversee and organize the 2019 MVC Women’s Golf Championship, which was hosted at Sand Creek Country Club in Chesterton.
 It marked the first Valley championship event hosted by Valpo in any sport.

-On the course, McCoy led her team to improved scores during her first year at the helm.
+On the course, McCoy led her team to improved scores during her first year at the helm in 2018-19.
 In the final tournament prior to the MVC Championship, Valpo posted a 36-hole team score of 639 at the Indiana State Invite, a mark that ranked tied for ninth in program history.
 The team’s performance in that event also cracked Valpo’s all-time Top 10 in the 36-hole team score in relation to par at +63, which tied for seventh.
 During her first fall season, McCoy led Valpo to a +99 over 54 holes at the Loyola Fall Invitational, a 54-hole score that ranked 10th in program history in relation to par.

 McCoy currently serves as the director of golf instruction at Sand Creek Country Club in Chesterton, Indiana, where she manages, oversees and directs the golf instruction and player development program for the facility.